kids-first/kf-lib-data-ingest/docs/source/tutorial/extract.rst

 configuration file.
 The reasons why will hopefully become clear after reading this section.

-We will step through how to write an extract configuration file for one of the source data files and then you should be able to write the configs for the rest of them.
+We will step through how to write an extract configuration file for a source data file.

-You may download/copy
-`this file from here <https://raw.githubusercontent.com/kids-first/kf-lib-data-ingest/update-tutorial/docs/data/family_and_phenotype.tsv>`_ into your ingest package's data directory and implement the extract config as you step through the tutorial.

 Here's a example source data file:
 ----------------------------------